thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/AppRuleDataFacet.sol/contract.AppRuleDataFacet.md

 50              250            50-74 =   250
 75              100            75-99 =   100

-*Function to add new AccountBalanceByRiskScore Rules*
+*Function to add new AccountMaxValueByRiskScore Rules*

 *Function has ruleAdministratorOnly Modifier and takes AppManager Address Param*